webiny/Hrc/README.md

 ];
 ```

-When you use boolean values in match values, in that case, only the name of that header/query string/cookie is used
+When you use boolean in match values, in that case, only the name of that header/query string/cookie is used
 in building the cache key, the value is not used.

-The `Callback` section is used to invoke a custom callback to determine if that cache rule is matched successfully.
+The `Callback` section is used to invoke a custom callback which is basically just an extension to the match rules.
  The callback method should return a value, that value will be used to build the cache key.
 If the callback returns boolean `false`,
  the rule will not match the request.

-A callback method takes to parameter, `Webiny\Hrc\Request` and `Webiny\Hrc\CacheRules\CacheRule\CacheRule`:
+A callback method takes two parameters, `Webiny\Hrc\Request` and `Webiny\Hrc\CacheRules\CacheRule\CacheRule`:

 ```php
 class MockCallbacks